My wife and I own an IKEA Ektorp couch. It’s white. We like it. We have the matching ottoman for the sofa and the armchair.

 When we heard that, my wife asked him, “Were there no IKEA assembly contractors or services available?”

 He responded, “there are such services?
 I never checked.”

 Turns out there were all kinds of services that assemble IKEA furniture where he was.
 Needless to say, he wasn’t happy he didn’t know that.

 Moral of the story is if you’re buying a lot of IKEA furniture, look into hiring a pro to assemble it.
 We hired assemblers through our local IKEA stores, and they did a fabulous job.

 When you watch a professional IKEA assembly guy, you’ll never do it yourself again.
 They have the right tools and can put this stuff together by memory.
 They can do in 15 minutes what it takes us mere mortals 2 hours to assemble.

-These days, TaskRabbit has people offering IKEA assembly help (in certain parts in Canada; I’m not sure about in the USA).
+These days, TaskRabbit has people offering IKEA assembly help (in certain parts of Canada; I’m not sure about it in the USA).

 How much does it cost to hire someone to assemble an IKEA couch?

 TaskRabbit assembly options range from $40 to $64 CAD, which in my view, is worth every nickel.

 Seriously, while IKEA has some cool designs, they aren’t comfortable.
 When it comes to a sofa that you actually plan to sit in and nap, err on the side of comfortable.
 There are a good number of both stylish and comfortable couch options there.
 That was a selling feature of the EKTORP for us – it’s comfortable (for an IKEA couch).